-When blood thinners don't work or you can't take them, your doctor can do surgery to put a filter into the large vein in your belly.
+When blood thinners don't work or you can't take them, your doctor can do a procedure to put a filter into the largest veinin your body.
 It looks like a tiny mesh umbrella.
-It lets blood flow through, but it stops clots and clot pieces before they can get to your lungs and cause serious problems.
+It lets blood flow through, but it stops clots and clot pieces from reaching your lungs and causing serious problems.

 Avoid Getting More Clots